Under Secretary of Defense for Personnel and Readiness, Department of Defense Military Family Readiness Council, Department of Defense.

 This meeting is being held under the provisions of the Federal Advisory Committee Act (FACA) of 1972 (5 U.S.C., Appendix, as amended), the Government in the Sunshine Act of 1976 (5 U.S.C.
 552b, as amended), and 41 CFR 102-3.140 and 102-3.150.

-Purpose of the Meeting: This is the first meeting of the Council for Fiscal Year 2019 (FY2019).
-During this meeting subject matter experts will present information to the Council concerning the Delivery of Service and Family Member Programs Tailored to Millennials, one of the focus areas chosen by the Council for FY2019.
+Purpose of the Meeting: This is the second meeting of the Council for Fiscal Year 2019 (FY2019).
+During this meeting, subject matter experts will present information to the Council concerning Accessions and Medical Record Policies and Procedures: Impact on Military Children Who Received Mental and Behavioral Health Services, the second of two focus areas chosen by the Council for FY2019.

-Written Statements: Persons interested in providing a written statement for review and consideration by Council members attending the December 11, 2018 meeting must do so no later than close of business Tuesday, November 27, 2018, through the Council mailbox at email@example.com.
-Written statements received after this date will be provided to Council members in preparation for the second MFRC meeting of FY2019.
+Written Statements: Persons interested in providing a written statement for review and consideration by Council members attending the March 19, 2019 meeting must do so no later than close of business Tuesday, March 5, 2019, through the Council mailbox at email@example.com.
+Written statements received after this date will be provided to Council members in preparation for the third MFRC meeting of FY2019.
 The Designated Federal Officer (DFO) will review all timely submissions and ensure submitted written statements are provided to Council members prior to the meeting that is subject to this notice.
 Written statements must not be longer than two type-written pages and should address the following details: Issue or concern, discussion, and a recommended course of action.
 Those who make submissions are requested to avoid including personally identifiable information (PII) such as names of adults and children, phone numbers, addresses, social security numbers and other contact information within the body of the written statement.
 Links or supporting documentation may also be included, if necessary, to provide brief appropriate historical context and background information.

 End Supplemental Information